-Learn about perennial hibiscus, including how to plant and grow them.
+Learn about hardy hibiscus, including how to plant and grow them.
+Listen to podcast:

 I’m not a big fan of gaudy sized and colored flowers, but here’s one I really love.
 The perennial hibiscus is flowering now throughout our region.
 Talk about a show stopper.
 It grows 3 to 6 feet tall and produces whomping 8 to 12 inch diameter flowers until frost.